Camp David summit to show Obama Gulf's generational shift

 Sheikh Tamim of Qatar has also had considerable interaction with Western diplomats and leaders since before he took over from his father, Sheikh Hamad, who abdicated power two years ago.
 However, diplomats in the Gulf say it is still unclear what changes he will make from his father's policies.

-Under Hamad, Qatar parlayed its immense natural gas revenue into a significant international role, rivalling Riyadh in regional diplomacy and aligning with the Muslim Brotherhood, much to its Gulf neighbours' chagrin.
+Under Hamad, Qatar parlayed its immense natural gas revenue into a significant international role, rivaling Riyadh in regional diplomacy and aligning with the Muslim Brotherhood, much to its Gulf neighbors' chagrin.

 Tamim has barely altered that path, but after a big row with Saudi Arabia and the UAE over its Islamist links last year, Qatar is now working closely with Riyadh to strengthen Syria's opposition against President Bashar al-Assad.